ncatlab/nlab-content/pages/9/1/6/3/3619/content.md

 $|\Psi^{(AB)}\rangle=|\Psi^{(A)}\rangle \otimes |\Psi^{(B)}\rangle=\frac{1}{\sqrt{2}}\left(|0\rangle +|1\rangle\right)\otimes|0\rangle=\frac{1}{\sqrt{2}}\left(|00\rangle +|10\rangle\right)$.

-Such a state is said to be a **product state** because it is "factorable," i.e. it can be formed from some combination of individual states in the basis.
+Such a state is said to be a **product state** because it is "factorable" or equivalently separable, i.e. it can be formed from some combination of individual states in the basis.

 ## Entangled States